junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 Long straights, but with tough to see corners marked by barrels etc. Not nice to drive at.

 ## Italy
-Italy sortove replaced Greece in CMRD.
-It's sorta the same too, gravel roads with generous margins.
+Italy basically replaced Greece in CMRD.
+It's very the same too, gravel roads with generous margins.